charlesrosenbauer/Bzo-Compiler/README.md

 a 2`12`%+
 A variation on the previous example using multiple partially applied parameters.
 This desugars to (a.
 2. 12) %+

+4`+
+This code is not valid however.
+Bzo does not allow *true* partial application.
+The resulting function cannot be returned.
+All inputs must be provided inline.
+This restriction is due to function overloading / polymorphic tuples.

 ()